corda/corda/docs/source/testing.rst

 **Other**: These include tests such as performance tests, stress tests, etc, and may be in an external repo.

-These tests are mostly written with JUnit and can be run via ``gradle`` with ``gradlew test integrationTest smokeTest`` or any combination of these three.
+These tests are mostly written with JUnit and can be run via ``gradle``.
+On windows run ``gradlew test integrationTest smokeTest`` and on unix run ``./gradlw test integrationTest smokeTest`` or any combination of these three arguments.

 Before creating a pull request please make sure these pass.